The library everyone loves was built for a world that's ending.

 Tailwind.
 Love it or hate it, it was a great answer to a real question: how do I style things fast without leaving my markup or inventing a hundred class names?
 For a human hand-coding all day, that was a genuine win.

 But that was the bottleneck then.
 It isn't the bottleneck now.
 I'm not hand-coding.
 I don't need utility classes to save me keystrokes.
-I need code a machine can read and reason about.
-And a wall of utilities is the opposite of that.
-We're still paying for a convenience nobody at my desk is using.
+I need code a machine can read, reason about, and change without breaking.
+That's a different test, and the wall of utilities was never built to pass it.

 Have a quick read of the Shadcn skill.
 It's a confession.